NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

                      material=mp.Medium(epsilon=12))]
 ```

-The source is now a `GaussianSource` instead of a `ContinuousSrc`, parameterized by a center frequency and a frequency width (the width of the Gaussian spectrum).
+The source is a `GaussianSource` instead of a `ContinuousSrc`, parameterized by a center frequency and a frequency width (the width of the Gaussian spectrum).

 ```py
 fcen = 0.15  # pulse center frequency